scala-network/GUI-miner/README.md

 - gcc and make are required for go packages
 - python is required for GUI-miner
-- libmicrohttpd is required for blocrig
+- libmicrohttpd is required for xmrig
 - libnss3 is required for electron

 ### Install Go